kor1k/final_project_group2/conventions.md

 ## Team code conventions

+### 2 spaced tabs for all documents in the project

 ### VCS `Git`
 #### Branches
 Every branch creates for one task.
 Branch name should match with Trello card title.